awslabs/fortuna/README.rst

 Fortuna is a library for uncertainty quantification that makes it easy for users to run benchmarks and bring uncertainty to production systems.
-Fortuna provides calibration and conformal methods starting from pre-trained models written in any framework, and it further supports several Bayesian inference methods starting from Flax deep learning models.
+Fortuna provides calibration and conformal methods starting from pre-trained models written in any framework, and it further supports several Bayesian inference methods starting from deep learning models written in `Flax <https://flax.readthedocs.io/en/latest/index.html>`_.
 The language is designed to be intuitive for practitioners unfamiliar with uncertainty quantification, and is highly configurable.